joinrepublic/Automatic-pr-labelling/README.md

 4. Please make sure that you have the following environment variable defined:
   - `GITHUB_TOKEN`: a valid GitHub token that allows you access to the repo you want to run these analytics for;
   - `REPOSITORY`: the `owner/repo` on which you want to run these analytics;
+  - `PR_NUMBER`: the number of the PR we want to estimate the review time;
   - `DATE_RANGE`: defaults to `30d`, so need not to have it defined, but...
   - `CONFIG_PATH`: defaults to `./.pr-review-config.yml`, so need not to have it defined, but...